FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Fortified wine: Up to 1 month (with proper sealing)

 Important: Air exposure is the main culprit in wine spoilage after opening.
 Always recork tightly or use a wine stopper or vacuum pump to minimize air contact.
 For opened bottles, refrigeration is recommended to extend freshness, even for reds.
+Curious about storing wine in a regular fridge?
+Learn the pros and cons in our guide to wine storage in a regular refrigerator.

 Signs Your Wine Has Gone Bad